IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/toolbar.md

 ```

-### Column hiding
+### Column Hiding

-`GridToolbarHidingComponent` provides the default
-UI for interacting with column hiding.
+The `GridToolbarHiding` provides the default UI for interacting with column hiding.
 Exposes the same input properties for customizing the UI, such as the component
 title, the placeholder for the component input and the height of the dropdown itself.

 ```html